 - Flight Inspection guidelines and manuals of FCS customers

-FCS is certified according to ISO9001:2005 for carrying out flight inspection, flight validation and consultancy services, and is IS-BAO stage 3 (SMS) registered.
+FCS is certified according to ISO9001:2015 for carrying out flight inspection, flight validation and consultancy services.

 FCS performs several thousand hours of flight inspection each year.
 FCS´customers include: